tobias-weiss-ai-xr/opendesk-edu/docs/updates.md

 #### Per user-quota for external sharing

-Configure the per-user quota for external share links and guest invitations:
+Configure the per-user quota for external share links and guest invitations (when features are enabled):

 ```yaml
 functional: